beeware/toga/docs/background/topics/layout.rst

 Toga only uses points to measure font sizes.
 All other lengths are expressed as pixels.

-For a full explanation of size interpretations, see `this article
+For a full explanation of CSS units, see `this article
 <https://hacks.mozilla.org/2013/09/css-length-explained/>`__.

 Implementation notes